matt-russo/pixelsynth-sw/README.md

 * add uploaded file to dropdown and select? (tricky)
 * record audio to mp3 (https://github.com/higuma/web-audio-recorder-js, https://blog.addpipe.com/using-webaudiorecorder-js-to-record-audio-on-your-website/)
 * add volume control
-* add hint on inverting bright images
+* try slider as more intuitive alternative to dials
+* redesign to maintain image aspect ratio?
+* more compact or responsive control panel so 'close controls' button doesn't get hidden

 ### Accessibility
-* accessible upload link (not sure how to do this)
+* accessible upload link (not sure how to do this, might be OK as is)
 * research other requirements
   * ARIA: https://www.deque.com/blog/a11y-support-series-part-1-aria-tab-panel-accessibility/
   * contrast ratio > 4.5:1 for normal text, 3:1 for >18px fontsize (https://webaim.org/resources/contrastchecker/)